andrew/ultimate-awesome/README.md

 - [awesome-roblox](https://github.com/JodeRBX/awesome-roblox) - A curated list of awesome libraries, plugins, and resources for Roblox game development.
 - [Awesome-Deblurring-Resources](https://github.com/kawchar85/Awesome-Deblurring-Resources) - A curated list of research papers and datasets related to image and video deblurring.
 - [awesome-tezos](https://github.com/kevinelliott/awesome-tezos) - A curated list of awesome things in the Tezos blockchain ecosystem! 🥳🤓🥳🤓🥳🤑.
-- [awesome](https://github.com/kevinpollet/awesome) - A curated and updated list of awesome links on the interesting topics and things I have met in my endless developer journey.
 - [Android-Resource](https://github.com/Kingbond470/Android-Resource) - To Speed Up Your App Development.
 - [awesome-research-and-dev-resources](https://github.com/kPatch/awesome-research-and-dev-resources) - Awesome Developer Resources - Courses, Talks, Books, Tutorials, etc.
-- [awesome-plasma](https://github.com/Lamarkaz/awesome-plasma) - A curated collection of resources for Ethereum Plasma .
 - [architect-awesome](https://github.com/legendzhouqiang/architect-awesome) - 后端架构师技术图谱.
 - [awesome-legged-locomotion](https://github.com/lgkimjy/awesome-legged-locomotion) - A curated list of awesome resources related to legged locomotion.
 It also includes helpful papers for those who are just starting to learn about the legged system.
 - [awesome-french-cilium](https://github.com/littlejo/awesome-french-cilium) - Together all French contents.